hmccarty/counter_bot/README.md

 It's super easy to add types in `helpers/counts.py`, but the currently supported types are:

-- "basic": Single positive increments
+- `basic:` Single positive increments in base 10
-- "backwards": Single negative increments
+- `backwards`: Single negative increments in base 10
+- `binary`: Single positive increments in binary

 ## Usage